mikiec84/sdc-headnode/README.md

     See <https://kb.vmware.com/s/article/1003746> for mapping of Virtual
     Hardware Version to VMware releases.
 Note that `vmware_version=7`, corresponding to hardware version 11, is required for Bhyve VMs to work.
-  - `"default-boot-option"` selects the default grub boot option; a value of `1` selects the second entry in the menu: regular headnode boot
+  - `"default-boot-option"` selects the default Loader boot option; a value of `1` selects the second entry in the menu: regular headnode boot

 #### Build Artefacts